HCL-TECH-SOFTWARE/digital-experience/docs/platform/kubernetes/deployment/preparation/optional_internal_networking.md

     # value: VALUE2
     annotations:
       service:
-        # Annotations for ambassador service.
+        # Annotations for haproxy service.
-        ambassador:
+        haproxy:
          - key: cloud.google.com/load-balancer-type
            value : "Internal"
     ```

     !!! note

-            To switch your existing deployment from an internal network to a public network, remove the annotation from the ***ambassador service.***
+            To switch your existing deployment from an internal network to a public network, remove the annotation from the ***haproxy service.***

 4. After updating `values.yaml` with annotations, run helm update command.